Voice classification in non-classical music: Application to non-classical singing

-In non-classical singing, it is difficult to place voices within either system for two major reasons.
-First, the traditional definitions of the different voice types were made with the assumption that singers would be using classical vocal technique.
-These specific techniques, through study and training, result in a particular kind of vocal production and vocal timbre for each voice type which is unique to classical music.
+It is difficult to use this framework for non-classical singing.
+Specific classical techniques, through study and training, result in a particular kind of vocal production and vocal timbre for each voice type that is unique to classical music.
 This is particularly problematic when trying to apply the operatic terms, as the vocal types are more descriptive of vocal timbre and vocal facility than simple vocal range.
 For example, one category of voice in opera is a contralto, which is the lowest female voice in the operatic system.
 One of the qualifying characteristics of this voice is a deep and dark quality to the vocal sound.
-This quality is not entirely innate to the voice, but is developed through classical vocal training.
-So although a singer in another genre might have a range equivalent to a contralto, they might not have a similar sound.
+This quality is not entirely innate to the voice but is developed through classical vocal training.
+This means that although a singer in another genre might have a range equivalent to a contralto, they might not have a similar sound.

-“These differences in voice qualities are reflections on variation in the muscular, aerodynamic, and acoustical conditions in the larynx and in the vocal tract.
-The subglottal pressure, the driving force in phonation, needs to be adapted in accordance with the laryngeal conditions.”
-In other words, the very act of singing consistently within one technique or another literally causes the voice to physically develop in different ways, and thus change the timbre of that particular voice.
+These differences in voice qualities are reflections on variation in the muscular, aerodynamic, and acoustical conditions in the larynx and in the vocal tract.
+The subglottic pressure, the driving force in phonation, needs to be adapted in accordance with the laryngeal conditions.
+In other words, the very act of singing consistently within one technique or another causes the voice to physically develop in different ways and thus changes the timbre of that particular voice.

 Another example would be a coloratura soprano in opera.
-This is not only the highest female voice in opera, but also distinguished by its ability to perform fast leaps, trills, and runs with free movement within the highest part of the voice.
-A non-opera singer might be able to sing as high as a coloratura soprano, but may need training in classical technique to be able to perform the vocal acrobatics that a classically trained soprano can.
+This is not only the highest female voice in opera but also distinguished by its ability to perform fast leaps, trills, and runs with free movement within the highest part of the voice.
+A non-opera singer might be able to sing as high as a coloratura soprano but may need training in classical technique to be able to perform the vocal acrobatics that a classically trained soprano can.
 Therefore, the sub-categories in opera (lyric, dramatic, coloratura, soubrette, spinto, etc.) are not applicable to non-classical singing, simply because they are too closely associated with classical vocal technique.